Helpful Methods for Fixing a Dripping Garbage Disposal

 WHAT TO DO IF YOUR GARBAGE DISPOSAL DRAIN IS CLOGGED

-• In many instances, your dishwasher drains through your garbage disposal.
+Never use drain cleaner in a garbage disposal.
+It can damage the plastic parts inside the disposal.
+You can also be splashed with the caustic liquid while working to clear the clog.
+Beware!
+Never stick your fingers into a garbage disposal.
+Trust us — not a good idea.
+In many instances, your dishwasher drains through your garbage disposal.
 This allows the disposal to grind any large food particles that may be drained out of your dishwasher.
 There are some jurisdictions, however, where the plumbing code prohibits such a connection.
+WHAT TO DO WHEN YOUR DISHWASHER DRAINS THROUGH THE DISPOSAL

-• Run some water in the sink so your plunger has at least a ½-inch of water to create a seal and plunge vigorously up and down several times.
+Run some water in the sink so your plunger has at least a ½-inch of water to create a seal and plunge vigorously up and down several times.
 You may need to repeat this several times.
+Run hot water down the drain to clear any residue that remains.

 I recently found that piece on The Handy Guide To Fixing Your Garbage Disposal Leaking when looking around the web.
 Liked our write up?
 Please share it.
 Let somebody else discover it.
 Thanks for your time.
 Please stop by our website back soon.

-Report this page
+Book Services Report this page